cerulean-app/backend/API.md

 **This REST API is still a work in progress!** Some endpoints and features have not been finalised.
 If you are writing a Cerulean client, you will need to keep track of the current API until beta versions are released.
 Additionally, some of these endpoints have not yet been implemented in the back-end.

-- Multiple to-do lists.
-- Repeated to-do items.
+- Repeated todo items API is WIP.
 - `POST /resendverifyemail`
 - `POST /forgotpassword`
 - `POST /deleteaccount`